DenJens/Hangfire.Documentation/background-methods/passing-dependencies.rst

        // ...
    }

-If you want the class to be ready for unit testing, consider to add constructor overload, because the **default activator can not create instance of class that has no default constructor**:
+If you want the class to be ready for unit testing, consider adding a constructor overload, because the **default activator cannot create an instance of a class that has no default constructor**:

 .. code-block:: c#